wintercms/docs/architecture/developer-guide.md

 ## PHP coding standards

-Winter follows the [PSR-2 Coding Style Guide](https://www.php-fig.org/psr/psr-2/) as set forth by the [PHP Framework Interop Group](https://www.php-fig.org/).
-This guide provides a great starting point for creating code that is easily understandable and familiar to developers.
-We intend to stick closely to the [PSR-12 Extended Coding Style Guide](https://www.php-fig.org/psr/psr-12/) in the future as well, but this is not a hard requirement at the present time.
+Winter follows the [PSR-12 Extended Coding Style Guide](https://www.php-fig.org/psr/psr-12/) as set forth by the [PHP Framework Interop Group](https://www.php-fig.org/).
+This guide provides a great starting point for creating code that is easily understandable and familiar to developers, and ensures consistency with other PHP frameworks and projects.

+This coding style will be enforced on all contributions to Winter CMS and first-party plugins through automated code style checks.
+It is recommended that you use IDE tools to check your code style, such as installing the [phpcs extension](https://marketplace.visualstudio.com/items?itemName=shevaua.phpcs) for Visual Studio Code or [enabled PHP_CodeSniffer support](https://www.jetbrains.com/help/phpstorm/using-php-code-sniffer.html) in PHPStorm.
+You will be required to correct any incorrectly formatted code before we can accept any contributions to the Winter CMS core or first-party plugins.

+You may also use the `php artisan winter:phpcs` command in your project to run the in-built PHP_CodeSniffer installation included with Winter, if you have installed the development dependencies of Winter through Composer.

-### Exceptions to the standard
+### Additions and exceptions to the standard

-Due to historical choices and technical limitations, we have some exceptions to these guidelines in Winter.
+We have included some additional rules and made some exemptions to the PSR-12 standard in Winter code for certain language features and syntax that are more open to interpretation in the PSR-12 standard, or where there is a historical choice or technical limitation that prevents us from following PSR-12 to the letter.
+We will outline these below.

 #### Controller methods can have a single underscore

-The PSR-2 guidelines state that methods must be in **camelCase** format.
-However, in [Backend controllers](../backend/controllers-ajax.md) in Winter, AJAX handlers can be created using a suffix notation if they are connected to a "main" action.
+The PSR-12 guidelines state that methods must be in **camelCase** format.
+However, in [Backend controllers](../backend/controllers-ajax.md) in Winter, AJAX handlers can be created to be scoped to a particular action by defining a method for the action, and then adding an underscore followed by the AJAX handler name.
 For example:

 ```php
 public function index()